ekimlinger/E_SH/README.md

 Download or clone repository.
 Add all functions into your .bash_profile (under your home directory).
 Restart your terminal and simply run "installSeanStack" or "installMeanStack", and "installNodeFolders" where you would like the server installed.

 ##Contribute
-I'm definitely not the first one to do this, so if you have any suggestions or bug fixes be sure submit a pull request or let me know!
+If you have any suggestions or bug fixes be sure submit a pull request or let me know!